groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-word-processing-documents/locking-watermark-in-word-processing-document.md

 Use `lock_type` in `WordProcessingWatermarkBaseOptions` (and descendants) to set the lock type.

 ## Adding watermark to all pages
+This sample adds a locked text watermark across all pages using a chosen lock type (and optional password).

 ```python
 import groupdocs.watermark as gw